 No cookies are used when survey respondents complete surveys.

 Backups BOS’s data stores are backed up daily.

+Users’ passwords should be sufficiently complicated, stored securely (if stored at all) and not be the same as used on any other system.
+Your institution is responsible for ensuring that access to accounts is well-managed and that access to accounts is revoked when users change role or leave the organisation.
+Your institution should ensure that you have appropriate levels of security on your own systems should you choose to export sensitive data.
 You and/or your institution are the Data Controller for any information collected using surveys run through BOS.
 If you are not sure of the implications of being a Data Controller please consult the data protection officer (or equivalent) at your institution.